A Game-Theoretic Framework for Multi-Period-Multi-Company Demand Response Management in the Smart Grid: Asymptotic Regimes

-which is a constant since both the number of companies and the budgets of the users are fixed.
+which is a constant since both the number of companies and the budgets of the consumers are fixed.

-\begin{remark} At the equilibrium, the monotonicity of the payoffs of the users shows that increasing the number of periods and partitioning the total power among them lead to more incentives for consumers' participation.
+\begin{remark} At the equilibrium, the monotonicity of the utilities of the consumers shows that increasing the number of periods leads to more incentives for consumers' participation in demand response.
 However, it might not be very beneficial to increase the number of periods to a very high value.
-First, the rate of increase in terms of users' utilities gets smaller and smaller.
-Second, having a high number of periods leads to smaller demands for each period and that might violate the minimum energy need at the users' level.
+First, the rate of increase in terms of consumers' utilities gets progressively smaller.
+Second, having a high number of periods leads to smaller demands for each period and that might violate some minimum energy need for particular periods at the consumers' level.
 So, it is beneficial to increase the number of periods up to a certain point (compared to having $T=1$), but it might not be beneficial to let $T$ become arbitrarily large. $\Box$ \end{remark}

-\begin{remark} Note that the limit point of the utility function of user $n$ is the proportion of his budget to the total budgets times the total power availability.
-So if a particular user has $1\%$ of the sum of all the budgets, he gets $1\%$ of the available power.
+\begin{remark} Note that the limit point of the utility function of consumer $n$ is the proportion of his budget to the total budgets times the total power availability.
+So if a particular consumer has $1\%$ of the sum of all the budgets, he gets $1\%$ of the available power.
 Furthermore, the revenue for each company is the proportion of the sum of the budgets to the number of companies.
-In addition, the demand by user $n$ from company $k$ at time $t$ is the proportion of his budget to the total budgets times the total power availability at $t$ from $k$. $\Box$ \end{remark}
+In addition, the demand by consumer $n$ from company $k$ at time $t$ is the proportion of his budget to the total budgets times the total power availability at $t$ from $k$. $\Box$ \end{remark}